shivanshjayara/simple-dvc_demo/README.md

 ''' bash
-    dvc metrics show: This command will show the value sof all the mentioned metrics dvc metrics diff: This command wil show the old and new values
+    dvc metrics show: This command will show the value sof all the mentioned metrics dvc metrics diff: This command wil show the old and new values and the changed in the values
+'''

+''' bash
+    just for experiment purpose, we can change the paramaters values of alpha and l1_ration in params.yaml file.
+    Then run the command "dvc metrics diff" to check the difference/change.
+This will show the difference between the previous values and current values
+'''

+''' bash
+    Later on if again we run dvc metrics diff: Then it will not show any changes.
 '''